Jlisowskyy/AlkOS/README.md

     ```

     This step will install all necessary dependencies, set up the toolchain, and configure your environment.
     Note: it assumes you are running on Arch Linux.
-If not, you will need to manually install the packages listed in `scripts/env/arch_packages.txt` and install a cross-compiler for `x86_64-elf` and `i386-elf`.
+If not, you will need to manually install the packages listed in `scripts/env/arch_packages.txt` and install a cross-
+    compiler for `x86_64-elf` and `i386-elf` (`./alkos_cli.bash --i toolchain -v` should work for non-arch unix-like distributions)

 ## 💻 Development Workflow